puffedo/jaggr/README.md

 ## Why?

 Most Jenkins jobs are owned by the whole team and should never be broken for a long time.
-Most teams have a "stop the world"-agreement to fix broken builds before doing anything else.
+Many teams have a "stop the world"-agreement to fix broken builds before doing anything else.

 However, there are less critical jobs, like build jobs for experimental branches or long living feature branches owned by individual developers, where a failed job should not stop the world.

 The Jenkins Claim plugin can help with the team-owned jobs: Jenkins jobs can be configured to be claimable, so any developer can claim a broken build, telling the others that they can continue doing something else.

 Unfortunately, this is not reflected in the build monitors.
-Claimed broken builds or failed jobs owned by individuals cannot be distinguished from problems that the whole team should handle.
+Failed jobs owned by individuals cannot be distinguished from problems that the whole team should handle.
 Claimed builds cannot be distinguished from unclaimed builds.
 Developers get used to seeing lots of red end yellow jobs on their build monitor and to hoping, somebody else cares.

 **Jaggr** tries to solve this problem.